Speech/statement | Date: 21/04/2022 | Ministry of Foreign Affairs

 By Minister of International Development Anne Beathe Tvinnereim (Washington DC, 21 April)

-Statement by Minister of International Development Anne Beathe Tvinnereim at International Monetary Fund (IMF) - World Bank spring meetings in Washington DC.
+Statement by Minister of International Development, Anne Beathe Tvinnereim, at World Bank seminar in Washington DC.

 Dear friends and colleagues,

 In many parts of the world - Norway included - the weather is a favourite topic for small talk.

 For some time a storm has been gathering.
 Hunger has been on the rise for several years.
 The pandemic severed the crisis.
 Russia’s illegal attack on Ukraine has further aggravated the situation.
 The UN Secretary General recently warned against a coming “hurricane of hunger and a meltdown of the global food system.”
 This calls for anything but small talk.

 Two weeks ago, I visited South Sudan.
 Up to 70 percent of the population will need food assistance in 2022.
 Any other year, most of the wheat in WFPs food packages would have come from Ukraine.
 Now the grain has doubled in price and exports from Ukraine have stopped.
 Rations from WFP have been halved.
 What are the implications when your child only gets half the calories needed?
 Your child may survive, but at what cost?